damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 - [ ] Assure that all plugins which interact with Alternative Checkboxes are setup to support the Reference Set.
 Provide any help / adapt based on feedback.

 ## CSS Guidelines for Implementation
-- [ ] 📌Barebones CSS Implementation of the Reference Set.
+- [x] Barebones CSS Implementation of the Reference Set.
-	- [ ] 📌Decide if the implementation provides example icons (likely [Lucide](https://lucide.dev/) to match existing Obsidian icons).
+	- [x] Decide if the implementation provides example icons (likely [Lucide](https://lucide.dev/) to match existing Obsidian icons).
 	- [ ] 📌Naming convention for CSS Variables.
 - [ ] 📌 General guidelines for Theme Developers to help users with using the Checkboxes they want to use.
 	- [ ] 📌 Allow users to fully disable the Theme's Checkbox implementation if the user prefers to use their own (likely a CSS snippet).
 This might include adding a Style Settings Toggle, providing the Alternative Checkbox feature as an optional CSS Snippet independent of the Theme's CSS or making sure the implementation within the Theme is easily overwritable by a CSS Snippet.